Woman working on a laptop at a table in a bright home office with plants

 • The rebate was issued automatically to GST/HST credit-eligible taxpayers and did not require an application process.

-Every other article you're reading about this subject is misleading you: the Canadian government has not announced a grocery rebate for 2024 (yet).
+Every other article you're reading about this subject is misleading you: the Canadian government has not announced a grocery rebate for 2025 or 2026 — what existed was a one-time payment in 2023.

-That being said, if you're a busy homeowner with mouths to feed and an eye out for any potential rebates, this quick guide will cover everything you need to know about the Canada grocery rebate in 2024:
+That being said, if you're a busy homeowner with mouths to feed and an eye out for any potential rebates, this quick guide will cover everything you need to know about the Canada grocery rebate and related context for 2025 and beyond:

 • What is the Canada grocery rebate?

 P.S. — The world of financial products can be wildly complicated.
 Need some help consolidating debt or a stable loan to clear up the mess?
 Lotly is a team of financial innovators and professionals dedicated to providing you with the best loan options.
-Own a home?
-Check out your loan options today and get a free consultation.
+Check it out today to get a free consultation.

 What is the Canada grocery rebate?